 Long-range needs assessment enables the school district to analyze assessment data, get feedback from the community about its expectations of students, and determine how well students are meeting learning goals.
 The school board will conduct ongoing and in-depth needs assessments by soliciting information from businesses, labor, industry, higher education, and community members regarding their expectations for adequate student preparation as responsible citizens and successful wage earners.

 Feedback from district patrons, staff, and students will be gathered on a regular basis.
-The Strategic Planning Committee, working with the superintendent, will gather input from the district’s patrons, staff, and students on the district’s long-range goals, student learning goals, and other areas as deemed appropriate by the committee.
+The School Improvement Advisory Committee, working with the superintendent, will gather input from the district’s patrons, staff, and students on the district’s long-range goals, student learning goals, and other areas as deemed appropriate by the committee.
 This input will be used in the committee’s decision-making process and guidance in making recommendations to the Board of Education.

 It is the responsibility of the superintendent [or designee] to ensure the school district community is informed of student progress on state and locally-determined indicators.
 The superintendent [or designee] will report annually to the school board about the means used to keep the community informed.

 Reviewed: 10/11; 5/14; 9/16; 3/23